Oslo Summer School for Social Sciences 2021

 Students have the option of submitting a research paper in order to receive ECTS credits.
 These research papers (6000 to 8,000 words) should apply one or more of the techniques used in the course to a theoretically interesting research question.
 Papers should generally follow the format of a research article in the student's discipline, although the literature review may be more concise than normal.
 Additionally, students must provide code, and where feasible, data, to replicate the analysis.
 This is to be completed within 8 weeks after the course.

-Students should have a Python 3.6 distribution appropriate for data science installed on their computer.
+Students should have a Python 3.7 distribution appropriate for data science installed on their computer.
 The recommended way to do this is to install Continuum's Anaconda Python distribution (https://www.anaconda.com/download/).
 It is free and available for all operating systems.
 Students are not expected to have any knowledge of Python.
 Specific directions on packages and installation will be provided at least one month before the start of the course.

 Session 1: Big data, machine learning and the social sciences